-As at March 31, 2024, we had \$0.1 million of cash.
+As at March 31, 2025, we had \$0.2 million of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at March 31, 2024, we were committed to pay \$14.9 million of current trade and other payables, \$4.9 million to Zenith Capital Corp. (a related party) ("Zenith"), \$0.8 million of other unsecured promissory notes (due upon demand or four months following demand, respectively), up to \$1.4 million for research and development over the next twelve months, and \$0.3 million of operating lease expense over the next twelve months.
-Furthermore, our \$6.0 million secured convertible debenture with Hepalink was due on May 13, 2024; however, on May 13, 2024, we announced that the debenture's maturity date is to be extended by two years to May 13, 2026.
+As at March 31, 2025, we were committed to pay \$16.3 million of current trade and other payables (including \$11.7 million owing to EVERSANA Life Science Services, LLC ("EVERSANA")), \$8.6 million to Zenith Capital Corp. (a related party) ("Zenith") (due four months following demand), \$0.8 million of other unsecured promissory notes (due upon demand or four months following demand, respectively), up to \$0.2 million for research and development over the next twelve months, and \$0.2 million of operating lease expense over the next twelve months.
 In addition, expenditures over the next twelve months under a cancellable agreement with a contract research organization in respect of planned clinical development are estimated to total approximately \$2-3 million.
-As at March 31, 2024, the Group is also party to a commercialization partnership; the parties have mutually agreed to temporarily pause services and the Group is not obligated as at March 31, 2024 to incur pre-commercialization costs over the next twelve months.
+As at March 31, 2025, the Group is also party to a commercialization partnership with EVERSANA; the parties have mutually agreed to temporarily pause services and the Group is not obligated as at March 31, 2025 to incur pre-commercialization costs over the next twelve months.
 The parties may or may not resume services over the next twelve months.

-Our cash as at March 31, 2024 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at March 31, 2025 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+During the three months ended March 31, 2025, Zenith advanced us \$1.1 million; there is no assurance that Zenith will advance further amounts to us.
 Therefore, we will have to raise additional capital to fund our contractual commitments and our planned business operations.
 We continue to pursue and/or examine several sources of additional capital including co-development, licensing, rights or other partnering arrangements, procurement arrangements, private placements and/or public offerings (equity and/or debt).
-However, there is no assurance that any of these measures will be successfully completed.
+However, there is no assurance that any of these measures will be successful.
 The Company will also require additional capital to fund research, development, and corporate activities beyond the next year.
 The Company will continue to explore alternatives to generate additional cash including raising additional equity and/or debt and/or partnering; however, there is no assurance that these initiatives will be successful.